-This tutorial will walk you through the steps of mapping a JPA/Hibernate One to One shared primary key bidirectional relationship with Spring Boot, Spring Data JPA, MySQL and Docker.
+This tutorial will walk you through the steps of mapping a JPA and Hibernate One to One shared primary key bidirectional entity relationships example with Spring Boot, Spring Data JPA, Lombok, MySQL and Docker

 What you will need

 - MySQL Server 5+ or Docker CE 18+

 ├── src │ └── main │ ├── java │ │ └── com │ │ └── hellokoding │ │ └── jpa │ │ ├── book │ │ │ ├── Address.java │ │ │ ├── AddressRepository.java │ │ │ ├── Library.java │ │ │ └── LibraryRepository.java │ │ └── Application.java │ └── resources │ └── application.properties ├── Dockerfile ├── docker-compose.yml └── pom.xml

 Define JPA Entities and Repositories